 A.N.
 I still don't own anything that you recognize.
 Thanks for reading, I hope you'll enjoy the first confrontation!
 And that beautiful image comes from the ever so talented Meghan at TDA!

 I go down to the Great Hall with my friend Eliana.
 I eat in silence while she talks about the strange day she had with Lily yesterday.
-Apparently, I was aware that they were going to spend the day at these girls lessons the teachers scheduled a month ago.
-It does explain why I didn’t see either one of them and I find it hilarious to imagine them learning about protective spells and charms to clean the house; the wizarding world can be pretty sexist at times.
+Apparently, they had told me that they were going to spend the day at these girls lessons the teachers scheduled a month ago and I forgot about it with all the excitement of yesterday.
+It does explain why I didn’t see either one of them all day long and I find it hilarious to imagine them learning about protective spells and charms to clean the house; the wizarding world can be pretty sexist at times.

 Romulus brings a welcome distraction when he arrives with a letter, promptly stopping Eliana in her description of the spell that allows her to clean the stains she might make when she has her periods.